-- 1 Check that the Media Access indicator light is unlit. - 2 Push in the SD memory card toward the computer and release.
+- 1 Check that the SD memory card indicator light is unlit. - Push in the SD memory card toward the computer and release.
 The SD memory card ejects. - 3 Pull the SD memory card out of the slot.

 Using the Internet